Build Muscle And Lose Fat Simultaneously:

 Individuals with poor skeletal muscle insulin sensitivity tend to overproduce insulin, and don’t store calories in muscle well.
 If you are one of those that doesn’t get a pump easily, then you likely don’t store glycogen in your muscles effectively, meaning you’re insulin resistant in your muscles.
 This means you spill calories over to fat cells more as well.

-Genetic plays a huge role in insulin sensitivity, so much so that it can vary 10 fold between people.
+Genetics plays a huge role in insulin sensitivity, so much so that it can vary 10 fold between people.
 Diet of course is another big factor.
 Diets high in carbohydrates, saturated fats and low in fiber tend to impair insulin sensitivity.
 Diets with lowered carbohydrates, healthier fats such as fish oils, and monounsaturated fats like olive oil, and higher fiber intakes serve to improve insulin sensitivity.

 Activity influences insulin sensitivity many ways also.
 Muscular contraction greatly improves insulin sensitivity, facilitating glucose uptake into the cell.
 Glycogen depletion due to exercise improves insulin sensitivity as well.

-The main indicator of P-ratio during muscle-building, or fat loss phases is body fat percentage.
+The main indicator of P-ratio during muscle-building or fat loss phases is body fat percentage.
 The more body fat you carry, the more fat you tend to lose when you diet, and the less fat you carry, the less fat you tend to lose.
 It’s also true with muscle as naturally lean individuals tend to gain more muscle and less fat when they are eating to gain, and fatter individuals tend to gain more fat and less muscle when they are eating to gain.

 The reason for this is that body fat and insulin sensitivity tend to correlate.
 The more body fat you put on the more insulin resistant you will get, and the leaner you get the more insulin sensitive you tend to be.